adamluckydo/ontology/2_Story/Story.md

 Buddhism is complex, heavy, and in a lot of ways, opposite of most people's conceptions of existence.
 Just hearing about it can strike people in unexpected ways.
 So consider this a disclaimer: **Buddhism warning: Potentially distressing ontology ahead.**

+___

-There's a phenomenon that sometimes occurs when somebody's closest loved ones pass away.
+There's a phenomenon that's known to happen when somebody's closest loved ones pass away.
 For a few weeks or months, they suddenly get interested in Buddhism, and as the pain fades, so too does the interest.
 In the face of inconsolable grief, people are forced to face their suffering directly, and for a time, their perspective on life matches the Buddha's.

-If you aren't familiar with Buddhism already, it's basically this: Life inherently has suffering in it, being free from suffering is _the_ most important possible thing (implicit), therefore we should transcend life.
+If you aren't familiar with Buddhism already, it's basically this: Life inherently has suffering in it, being free from suffering is _the_ most important possible thing (implicit), and therefore we should transcend life.
 By investigating your own experience, you can see exactly how suffering originates and cut it off at its root.

-For me, I was already quite interested in understanding reality (for reasons mentioned above).
-I was already on the path to finding Buddhism, so all I needed was a little boost of suffering to push me off the diving board and into the deep end.
+At this point, I was already quite interested in understanding reality (for reasons mentioned above).
+Since I was already on the path to finding Buddhism, all I needed was a little boost of suffering to push me off the diving board and into the deep end.

 ## 123 Problem Street, Problem Town, USA